Email · @shouvikmani · LinkedIn · CV

 I was a TA for an Applied Machine Learning course at Columbia, for which I created two assignments [1, 2] and taught a lecture on Unsupervised Learning.

-I believe that education can bethe great equalizer, but that achieving this ideal requires a commitment to creating opportunity for all.
-To this end, I enjoy participating in CS education outreach efforts in my community.
-I have taught CS in local high schools through the Microsoft TEALS Program, Girls Who Code at Columbia, and AI4ALL at Columbia.
+I believe that education can be the great equalizer, but that achieving this ideal requires a commitment to creating opportunity for all.
+To this end, I enjoy supporting CS education outreach efforts in my community.
+I have taught CS in local high schools through the Microsoft TEALS Program, Girls Who Code at Columbia, AI4ALL at Columbia, and Stanford Splash.
 I encourage you to get involved in these wonderful programs!

 I love running, biking, and playing soccer.